 In my personal experience through more than 6000 online games I have learned several lessons about what it takes to fully enjoy playing Madden NFL.
-Being able to compete is paramount, but being competitive isn't an overnight thing.
-There are no shortcuts to excellence.
-It takes effort, dedication, attention to detail, the proper mental perspective, and support.
 I enjoyed playing Madden; I did not enjoy losing.
 So I set off to find the path to better Madden performance.

 Before November 2002, I thought I was a good Madden player.
 I could consistently beat all of my friends who were Madden fans, while crushing new challengers who were not.
 Then I played my first online game, got ripped 56-3, and I realized my thoughts about my skills were unduly inflated.
 To avoid similar losses I sought the support of players with similar challenges.
 The solutions suggested were less than I'd hoped in many cases.
 The goals of players with similar challenges were different than my own.